 Why test tables and desks?

-Tables and desks for the home, office or other contract environments need to be safe and durable.
+Tables and desks for the home, office or other contract environments need to be suitable for use and durable.
 They should be strong enough to withstand a reasonable weight and joints should remain tight with use over time.
 The use of glass in tables can also be a safety concern.

 FIRA’s furniture and product tests simulate real-life use and misuse, providing a valuable insight into how a table or desk will perform and allow you to identify any issues before your customers do.